 When I wear straight leg dark jeans with dark pointed toe shoes or boots, and a cropped jacket, it gives the illusion that I am six feet tall and weigh much less than I do.
 The structure and style of great fitting jeans act as a full body slimmer.
 Bingo!

-I know from living near New Orleans and spending lots of time in Florida, that dresses are the most comfortable option for tropical weather.
-With that in mind, I made a few recent purchases to wear while I am enjoying as much time as possible in the deep south.
+I know from living near New Orleans and spending lots of time in Florida, that dresses are the most comfortable tropical weather option.
+I made a few recent purchases to wear with that in mind while I am enjoying as much time as possible in the deep south.

-I want to share these items with you now because when we need them, they will be sold out.
+I want to share these items with you now because they will be sold out when we need them.
 That’s how retail works!
 (Swimsuits in January and winter coats in August.)

 The tank dress above is available in navy or black.
 Style it with a cropped denim jacket, scarves, or a light color cotton cardigan.
 (Please imagine it with nude wedge sandals!)
 I bought the navy dress above here.